 Particulars of Borrowings and Nature of Security Rate of interest Repayment Schedule Outstanding as on March 31, 2022 Outstanding as on March 31, 2021 Term Loan from Dhanlaxmi Bank is taken for a tenure of 36 months and is secured by a first pari passu charge by way of hypothecation of the 1.20 times book debts / loan receivable of the Company.
 Interest of 1 year MCLR + Spread To be repaid in 10 equal quarterly installments after moratorium period of 6 months 1,996.46 - Term Loan from Axis Bank is taken for a tenure of 36 months and is secured by a first pari passu charge by way of hypothecation of the 1.20 times book debts / loan receivable of the Company.
-1 To be repaid in 12 equal quarterly installments 2,244.29 - Term Loan from Indian Bank is taken for a tenure of 36 months and is secured by a first pari passu charge by way of hypothecation of the 1.20 times book debts / loan receivable of the Company.
-To be repaid in 8 equal quarterly installments after moratorium period of 12 months 2,980.61 - Term Loan from Karur Vyasa Bank is taken for a tenure of 36 months and is secured by a first pari passu charge by way of hypothecation of the the 1.20 times book debts / loan receivable of the Company.
+5 To be repaid in 12 equal quarterly installments 2,244.29 - Term Loan from Indian Bank is taken for a tenure of 36 months and is secured by a first pari passu charge by way of hypothecation of the 1.20 times book debts / loan receivable of the Company.
+5 To be repaid in 8 equal quarterly installments after moratorium period of 12 months 2,980.61 - Term Loan from Karur Vyasa Bank is taken for a tenure of 36 months and is secured by a first pari passu charge by way of hypothecation of the the 1.20 times book debts / loan receivable of the Company.
 Interest of 6 months MCLR + Spread To be repaid in 12 equal quarterly installments 1,659.56 2,484.83 Term Loan from IDFC Bank Limited is taken for a tenure of 48 months and is secured by a first pari passu charge by way of hypothecation of the the 1.20 times book debts / loan receivable of the Company.
 Interest of 3 months MCLR + Spread To be repaid in 12 equal quarterly installments after moratorium period of 12 months 833.33 2,500.00 Term Loan from DCB Bank Limited is taken for a tenure of 60 months and is secured by a first pari passu charge by way of hypothecation of the the 1.25 times book debts / loan receivable of the Company.
-Interest of 3 months MCLR + Spread To be repaid in 15 equal quarterly installments after moratorium period of 15 months 1,333.12 2,666.41 Interest of 1 year MCLR + Spread To be repaid in 14 equal quarterly installments after moratorium period of 6 months 4,000.00 -
+Interest of 3 months MCLR + Spread To be repaid in 15 equal quarterly installments after moratorium period of 15 months 1,333.12 2,666.41 Term Loan from Federal Bank Limited is taken for a tenure of 48 months and is secured by a first pari passu charge by way of hypothecation of the the 1.20 times book debts / loan receivable of the Company.
+Interest of 1 year MCLR + Spread To be repaid in 14 equal quarterly installments after moratorium period of 6 months 4,000.00 -